jjfumero/fastr-gpu/README.md

 ENDIANESS        : LITTLE_ENDIAN

-> # Use the GPU when the function is JIT
+> # Use the GPU when the function is JIT by the compiler
 > marawacc.gpusapply(1:100000, function(x, y) x * y, 1:100000)

 ```